 I still have the picture that was captured the day I got baptized, hanging in my office only a couple feet from where I’m writing.
 On my right was my spiritual mentor who invested much of his time, effort and wisdom to help me grow in my spiritual journey.
 On my left was one of the first friends that I had that showed me what it means to follow Christ.
 And surrounding that moment are some of the most important people in my life who encouraged me throughout my spiritual journey of discovering who Jesus was and is in my life.
 It is one of my favorite days of the year to celebrate because I remember how significant it was in my life.

-We have the opportunity celebrate baptisms during services on April 14 & 15.
+We have the opportunity celebrate baptisms at Stony Creek Metro Park on August 4.
 If you are feeling the nudge but still have questions, read on!

 What baptism is not

 Baptism is not how a person becomes a Christian.
 You became a Christian the moment you made a decision to place your faith in Jesus.
 If you do not get baptized, you are still a Christian because your salvation does not depend on good works.
 “For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God— not by works, so that no one can boast” (Ephesians 2:8-9).